Important information

 American Funds Moderate Growth and Income Model Portfolio

-• Not having as much exposure to the U.S. information technology sector hampered relative results, as did negative selection in consumer discretionary, financials and energy.
-Selection in U.S. industrials helped.
+• Less exposure to U.S. information technology boosted relative results, as did positive total equity selection in industrials.
+Selection in materials detracted.

 American Funds Conservative Growth and Income Model Portfolio